Get exclusive member benefits & effect social change. Join Today

 It can be useful to keep a diary of what you eat and drink over a period of a few days to a week.
 This will help your doctor to assess your nutritional intake and the extent of your decreased appetite.

-You will also be asked about your medical history, any medications you take, and your diet.
+You’ll also be asked about your medical history, any medications you take, and your diet.
 Be prepared to answer questions about:

 It may then be necessary to conduct tests to find the cause of your decreased appetite.
 Possible tests include: